nikoheikkila/nikoheikkila.fi/src/pages/blog/don-t-use-bash-for-scripting-all-the-time/index.md

 Next, you likely have a _shebang_ line on top of your script which reads something like `#!/bin/bash`.
 Change this to eg. `#!/usr/bin/env node` replacing `node` with your desired code interpreter.

-You might already know that this line makes your script executable given the right permissions by commanding `./script`; or just `script` if you place it in a folder included in the `$PATH` environment variable.
+You might already know that this line makes your script executable given the right permissions by commanding `./script`; or `script` if you place it in a folder included in the `$PATH` environment variable.
 From here, start converting your script line by line to a new language importing necessary modules where needed.
 In the end, your script may become longer but it will definitely be more robust and maintainable.

 One obstacle you might encounter while refactoring is the ability to run shell commands.
 In Bash, you don't need to do anything other than writing the command (unless you try to parse and validate its output in which case I wish you luck).
 With other languages, you have to _invoke_ them either by using a built-in or an external module.
 Notable picks are [`execa`](https://github.com/sindresorhus/execa) for Node and [`delegator.py`](https://github.com/kennethreitz/delegator.py) for Python.
 There should be similar modules for handling child processes within scripts for all the popular languages.
 Many of these modules allow to run commands asynchronously and handle the output in a flexible way which is something you might have a hard time to implement with Bash.